DeepDoge/nostr-scripts/README.md

 ## Mental Model

-Rollupstr is not a blockchain.
+Nostr-Scripts is not a blockchain.

 It is a structure for verifiable, local script states that anchor collectively to Bitcoin without global replication.